zpainter/iassist/content/community/antiracism-resources-guide/c-concepts-and-context.md

 Boolean, Wildcards, proximity and search operators can be used with keywords and controlled vocabulary to expand or narrow a search.
 These include AND, OR, NOT, PRE, ADJ, \*, ?.

-Databases may group specific indexing terms under a relevant category, such as " [ERIC.ed.gov equity and bias <i class="fas fa-external-link-alt"></i>](https://eric.ed.gov/?ti=540)".
+Databases may group specific indexing terms under a relevant category, such as "[ERIC.ed.gov equity and bias <i class="fas fa-external-link-alt"></i>](https://eric.ed.gov/?ti=540)".
 Empirical studies can point to relevant data or studies and authors can be contacted for more information.

 Example: APA PsycInfo.
 Under Methodology, select Empirical Study to limit to empirical research.